How Medication Doses Are Adjusted

 What if Side Effects Are Problematic?

 This isn’t failure—it’s information.
-Many patients find that stepping back to a previous dose for an extra week or two, then advancing more slowly, allows them to successfully reach higher doses with better tolerance.
+Many people find that stepping back to a previous dose for an extra week or two, then advancing more slowly, allows them to successfully reach higher doses with better tolerance.
 Patience and personalization work better than pushing through problematic side effects.

 Ongoing Adjustments Beyond Titration